muhammadshaban89/learn-kubernetes/Cluster-Setup-Kubeadm/README.md

 	sudo sysctl -w net.ipv4.ip_forward=1

-Initialize the Cluster (Run only on master)
+Initialize the Cluster --Run only on master.
 ----------------------------------------------

 Use the following command to initialize the cluster: